 Open Access publisher goes bust

-A recent post in Scholarly Open Access reports on a predatory publisher that recently went out of business.
+A recent post in Scholarly Open Access [sadly this blog is now defunct] reports on a predatory publisher that recently went out of business.
 While the demise of such operations is hardly bad news, it is regrettable that the research published in their journals is no longer available.
 Predatory publishers usually operate on a Gold Open Access model, which means that they levy substantial article processing charges, in exchange for which they undertake to make the article freely available on the internet.
 Jeffrey Beall comments:

 If you’re an author who paid article processing charges to this company, reasonably expecting that your content would be available forever, it appears that you are out of luck.
 I had this publisher on my list early on, and the criteria I use when evaluating publishers includes analyzing the publisher’s plans for digital preservation.
 This publisher had none, and its demise illustrates the value of digital preservation.

-More to read: Jeffrey Beall curates a comprehensive list of predatory publishers, which prospective authors are cautioned to avoid.
+curates used to curate a comprehensive list of predatory publishers, which prospective authors are cautioned to avoid.
 A list of legitimate journals can be found in the Directory of Open Access Journals.
 Advice on identifying predatory operations and scams has been published repeatedly in this blog (e.g., 1, 2, 3).

 Did I really publish this?